 If you want to make an impact now at Capital Area Food Bank and also provide for your family later, consider setting up a charitable lead trust.
 You transfer cash or other assets to a trust that makes payments to Capital Area Food Bank for a period of time.
 When the term is up, the remaining trust passes to your family or other beneficiaries you select.

-There are two ways charitable lead trusts make payments:
+There are two ways that charitable lead trusts make payments to CAFB:

 A charitable lead annuity trust pays a fixed amount each year to CAFB and is more attractive when interest rates are low.

 A charitable lead unitrust pays a variable amount each year to CAFB based on the value of the assets in the trust.
 With a unitrust, if the trust's assets go up in value, for example, the payments to CAFB go up as well.

 George would like to support CAFB and receive tax benefits.
 George received a windfall amount of income and needs a large income tax deduction to offset the income.
 Following his advisor’s recommendation, George funds a grantor charitable lead annuity trust with assets valued at $1,000,000.
 George’s trust pays $60,000 (6% of the initial fair market value) to CAFB each year for 15 years, which will total $900,000.
 After that, the balance in the trust reverts back to George.
 He receives an income tax charitable deduction of $770,960.
 Assuming the trust earns an average 8% annual rate of return, George receives approximately $1,637,530 at the end of the trust term.

 *Based on a 2.0% charitable midterm federal rate.
 Deductions and calculations will vary depending on your personal circumstances.